 - Accept the worst mentally.

 - Get to work on improving from the worst to better.

 4) Two Questions –

-Put these two questions down to paper and you will immediately get over it.
+Put these two questions down to paper and you will immediately get over them.

 - What am I worrying about?